YusheyAlTusi/qariverse/README.md

 pip install -r requirements.txt

 Note: This is the Beta version of my personal project.
 Looking forward for further improvizations.
+Those who wish to contribute can fork repository and make a pull request.